TobKed/fastapi_cloudrun_pubsub/README.md

 As a result, long-running tasks can be efficiently managed without impeding the core functionality of the API, offering a streamlined and efficient solution to a common challenge in modern web application development.

-## Example application - Thumbnails Generation
+## Example application - Image Classification API

+The Image Classification API is a small service that allows users to submit images and receive classifications based on the content of those images.
 Working with images inherently requires time and computing resources.
-However, expecting users to wait several seconds for a response containing links with thumbnails is not user-friendly.
+However, expecting users to wait several seconds for a response is not user-friendly.
-Our example application demonstrates the strategy of offloading time-consuming tasks to a queue, effectively delegating thumbnail generation to a dedicated worker.
+Our example application demonstrates the strategy of offloading time-consuming tasks to a queue, effectively delegating image classification to a dedicated worker.
 This approach ensures a seamless user experience while efficiently managing resource-intensive processes.

 ### Application Workflow